HarshDoshi150/Exploratory-Data-Analysis-of-Customer-Sales-Data/README.md

 Enhance marketing campaigns and boost customer retention.
 Identify opportunities for upselling and cross-selling.
 By utilizing data cleaning, visualization, and statistical analysis, we aim to inform strategic decisions that will improve sales processes and drive revenue growth.
-## Tech Stack
+## 🛠️Tech Stack

-Programming Languages:
-Python
+Programming Language: Python

 Libraries:

-Pandas (for data manipulation and analysis)
+Pandas (for data manipulation and analysis),
-NumPy (for numerical computations)
+NumPy (for numerical computations),
-Matplotlib (for data visualization)
+Matplotlib (for data visualization) &
 Seaborn (for statistical data visualization)

 Data Storage and Management:
 Excel / CSV (for data import/export)

 Development Environment:

-Jupyter Notebook / JupyterLab (for interactive data analysis and visualization) Anaconda (for managing packages and dependencies)
+Jupyter Notebook / JupyterLab (for interactive data analysis and visualization) & Anaconda (for managing packages and dependencies)

 ## Features